-No surprise that many of these are drawn from nature.
+No surprise that many of these baby girl names are drawn from nature.
 Others are borrowed from ancient goddesses or straight-up vocabulary words.

-If you’re expecting a daughter from late March through early June, this list might include the perfect seasonal first or middle.
+If you’re expecting a daughter from late March through early June, one of these spring baby names might be the perfect seasonal pick.

 SPRING GIRL NAMES